 The prepaid mobile plan market has exploded in recent years.
 No longer are prepaid plans synonymous with Nokia bricks playing snake when you’re 12-years-old – they’re now just as competitive as postpaid options and there are several providers out there all competing to offer the best value, including the big supermarket chains.
 Not only are their plans convenient, but you can genuinely get a great deal.

 Coles Mobile is the supermarket chain’s latest foray into the mobile phone market.
-Launched in October 2015, it’s backed by the Optus 4G network and offers a simple, no-frills service.
+Launched in October 2015, it’s backed by the Optus 4G network and offers a simple, no-frills SIM only service.
 Its three recharges come with all the advantages that you would expect from buying a Coles product, including a Flybuys discount and points earned when you buy in-store, not to mention the option of recharging your credit at a Coles outlet or online.

 What does Coles Mobile offer?